SainitinD/File-Tree-Generator/README.md

 A project that when given a folder path, generates a tree of all the files inside it.
 I created this using pure python and its base packages.

 I made it because I couldn't find any python packages that did this.
-I intend to publish it into pip soon (whenever their website allows me to)
+The project is published on pypi on 12/6/2023.
+I intend to fix issues if they rise or any feature requests so feel free to add them here :D

+Download the package using the following command `pip install SupaFileTree`

+See the pypi file (here)[https://pypi.org/project/SupaFileTree/]

 # Project Output